gkapfham/www.gregorykapfhammer-old.com/service.md

 [presenter]({{site.baseurl}}research/presentations), I have expertise in the areas of software engineering, software testing, and data science.
-I am an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal, program committee member for the conferences like the [International Conference on Software Testing, Verification and Validation](https://cs.gmu.edu/icst/index.html), and reviewer for journals such as [Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
+I am an academic editor for the [PeerJ Computer Science](https://peerj.com/computer-science/) journal, a program committee member for conferences like the [International Conference on Software Testing, Verification and Validation](https://cs.gmu.edu/icst/index.html), and a reviewer for journals such as [Transactions on Software Engineering](https://www.computer.org/csdl/journal/ts).
 Along with contributing to open-source [software]({{site.baseurl}}software/), I collaborate with people